 The film version of Gone Girl makes Nick a bit more of a sympathetic protagonist.
 He still lies and cheats – but Flynn really plays up the cluelessness of his character in order to endear us to the mystery.

-Here’s how the mid twist is delivered in the film.
+Here’s how the mid twist is delivered as seen in Gillian Flynn’s script:

 Poorly executed mid twists make us feel like the mystery is solved, which removes the tension from the plot.
 Consequently, well executed mid twists make us feel like we’re in on the mystery, adding tension to the plot.
 If you’re interested in incorporating a mid twist in your story, consider reading up on dramatic irony and the stages of dramatic irony to master the art of tension.